dungba88/nytherria-board-game/characters.md

 ### 🕯️ The Harbinger (Faction Leader)

-Region: Land of the Dead
+**Region**: Land of the Dead

-Lore: Cloaked in bone-draped robes, the Harbinger is neither alive nor truly dead.
+**Lore**: Cloaked in bone-draped robes, the Harbinger is neither alive nor truly dead.
 They walk the land as the forerunner of mass decay — a silent omen that the balance of life is ending.
 Though they serve no mortal master, even the Reaper listens when the Harbinger speaks.

-Effect: All players must discard all but 1 of their cards to the graveyard.
+**Effect**: All players must discard all but 1 of their cards to the graveyard.

 ---